 Finally Grandpa interrupted….

 “Ignore him little one.
 Just let him talk.
 He won’t do us any harm, except maybe hurt our ears a little.”

 We finally made it to the bottom of the mountain and through the forest.
 We arrived at a park with a large lake and a stable for horses.
-There was numerous people standing in a field looking at the horses.
-As we got closer and passed through the crowd I realised there was more just horses in the field.
+There were numerous people standing in a field looking at the horses.
+As we got closer and passed through the crowd, I realised that there was more than just horses in the field.
 The first animal I noticed was a zebra, but there was also a donkey, several camels and even a giraffe.
 The majority of animals were horses and it seemed people were selecting them to go for a ride.

 “Come, little one,” said Grandfather. ” We must also choose an animal to ride for the journey ahead.”

 “Yes, yes, little one must choose.
 Very important, must not choose wrong.
 Would be bad to make wrong choice, would be wrong to make bad choice.
 Little one must choose, yes, yes, yes, choose she must,” the Kalah-wa kept saying till grandpa gave him a rather mean stare.
 The Kalah-wa quickly hid underneath my jacket.
 He continued mumbling to himself about choices and mean grumpy old grandpa spoiling his fun.

 “I don’t know what to choose Grandpa,” I said.
 “I really like the giraffe but he is too big for me to ride.”